ni/arbitrary-session-management/README.md

 This repository serves as a **reference implementation and guide** for sharing **arbitrary resources** across Measurement Plugins through **NI Session Management Service**.

-A custom instrument as a resource to be shared among Measurement Plugins is chosen for this reference example.
+A custom instrument resource to be shared among Measurement Plug-ins is chosen for this reference example.
 However, the concept is not limited to instrument sessions - **any session object or reference to a resource** (such as an file session, database connection, hardware lock, or network stream, etc.,) can be managed and shared using the same pattern described here.

 For NI Instruments, [NI gRPC Device](https://github.com/ni/grpc-device) server provides built-in support for the following drivers: